BrrunaRibeiro/tasknest-react/README.md

 ---

 ### Registration Page
+- **Relevant User Story**:
+  - *As a user, I want to register with my email and password, so I can create an account to access the application.*
+- **Features**:
-A simple form allowing users to create an account with:
+  - A simple form allowing users to create an account.
   - Real-time validation for passwords and email uniqueness.
   - Intuitive error/success indicators.
+  - Snackbar notifications for registration success or failure.

 <p align="center">
     <img src="readmeassets/register.png" width=500>